iotaledger/stronghold.rs/engine/README.md

-# parti
+# engine

-Parti is the collection of low-level crates with which application architects can build higher-level implementations of Strongholds for a variety of purposes.
+Engine is the collection of low-level crates with which application architects can build higher-level implementations of Strongholds for a variety of purposes.
 It is platform agnostic, in that it should run anywhere a Rust Compiler will work.

 It is composed of 5 primary crates:
 - primitives